ScreenCraft Cinematic Short Story CompetitionSubscribe

 If you think your short story has cinematic adaptation potential, we’d love to consider it for this year’s competition, which features a jury of professionals from across the entertainment and publishing industries.

-ScreenCraft’s past winners have gone on to sell their scripts to major studios and have been hired by companies like Universal, Netflix, Amazon, Hulu, CBS and many more.
-ScreenCraft’s winners are also highly sought after by literary managers and agents who are open to signing to new writer clients.
-Over 275 ScreenCraft writers have signed with top management companies and agencies like 3 Arts, Anonymous Content, CAA, WME, UTA, Paradigm, Lit Entertainment, and many more.
+ScreenCraft’s past winners have gone on to sell projects to major studios and have been hired by companies like Universal, Netflix, Amazon, Hulu, CBS and many more.
+Winners are highly sought after by literary managers and agents who are open to signing to new writer clients.
+ScreenCraft has helped hundreds of writers have sign with top management companies and agencies like 3 Arts, Anonymous Content, CAA, WME, UTA, Paradigm, Lit Entertainment, and many more.

 Winners can expect: